Guidelines for Appropriate Use of Administrator Access

 - Circumventing formal account access change request procedures

-- Circumventing any other University procedures that are in written form and/or approved by some level of management
+- Circumventing any other established University procedures that are approved by some level of management

 The following constitutes inappropriate use of Administrator Access to University computing resources under any circumstances, regardless of whether there is management approval:

 - Accessing Non-public Information that is outside the scope of specific job responsibilities

 - Exposing or otherwise disclosing Non-public Information to unauthorized persons

 - Using access to satisfy personal curiosity about an individual, system, practice, or other type of entity.